28 November 2022 | Engineering

 The full power of this diversity can only be harnessed at scale.
 We need a platform that can cover the vast range of scenario combinations we can produce.
 With this in mind, we have worked with Microsoft Azure to realise a highly scalable cloud infrastructure that allows us to run countless simulations in parallel efficiently.
 This system will enable us to achieve the vast number of simulations required to push us towards AV2.0.
 Today our development AI models are tested in minutes across thousands of miles of driving in simulation before they are allowed out onto the road.

-In the video above, you can see countless variants of the same initial scenario; all these can be run in parallel in Azure to provide huge numbers of training and test cases for our driving intelligence models.
+In the film above, you can see countless variants of the same initial scenario; all these can be run in parallel in Azure to provide huge numbers of training and test cases for our driving intelligence models.

 We’re just getting started